riccardoperra/pipelineui/packages/workflow-parser/README.md

 # @pipelineui/workflow-parser

-> NOTE: this is just a patch of the
+> Note: this is just a patch of the
 > existing package [@actions/workflow-parser](https://github.com/actions/languageservices/tree/main/workflow-parser)

 ## Motivation